The latest PR news from the Holmes Report.

-The Holmes Report's Best Agencies to Work For are determined by a comprehensive survey of agency employees at more than 50 agencies throughout North America and nearly 30 agencies across EMEA.
+The Holmes Report's Best Agencies to Work For are determined by a comprehensive survey of agency employees at more than 50 agencies throughout North America and nearly 30 agencies across EMEA and Asia-Pacific, each.
 The process solicits employee views on a wide range of issues, ranging from the integrity of senior management to the quality of professional development, from empowerment and risk-taking to compensation.

 For more information about the methodology and diagnostic tools, check out our FAQs, below.

 Who handled the research?